reiryuki/Sound-Enhancement-Sony-Xperia-10-Magisk-Module/README.md

 - Effects only working with Music apps that has EQ option
 - Doesn't support ACDB because using effect proxy
 - Not friendly with other audio mods
+- Will take about 3 minutes after device boot until the effect is started

 ## Requirements
 - Android 10 or 11